Contact Us

 DO YOU OFFER GUARANTEES?

-We don’t guarantee that an animal’s behavior can be “cured” or “fixed”.
+We don’t provide guarantees.
+Behavior cannot be “cured” or “fixed”.
 Animals are always learning through various principles, whether we intend it or not.
-Behavior is fluid, dynamic and ever-changing- due to various internal and external conditions.
-It is naturally adaptive and necessary for the survival of an animal and its future generations.
+Behavior is ever-changing, due to various internal and external conditions.
+It is naturally adaptive and necessary for the survival of an animal and it’s future generations.
 It would be unethical to offer any guarantees to “fix” an animal’s behavior.

 FAQs